kyang5/coursedescriptions/source/bspcs.rst

-.. index:: b.s. in physics and computer science physics and computer science
+.. index:: b.s. in physics with computer science physics with computer science

-B.S. in Physics and Computer Science
+B.S. in Physics with Computer Science
 =====================================

 Overview